aglover/ahoy/README.md

   }
 });
 ```

+In this case, you can get a receipt in the form of the AWS ID attached to the SQS message. `send` is overridden; thus, you do not have to pass in an implementation of `MessageSentCallback`.

 Notice something else?
 Yeah, that's right, you don't have to deal with the myriad AWS SDK classes required to receive or send a message.
 No dealing with `SendMessageResult`, `Message`, `SendMessageRequest`, `DeleteMessageRequest`, `ReceiveMessageRequest`, and the list goes on.